 Bob McNally

-Alan, I'm so honored and pleased I've seen the and heard your other interviews and to join that a gust list.
-I really just can't thank you enough.
+Alan, I'm so honored and pleased.
+I've seen and heard your other interviews, and to join that guest list — I really just can't thank you enough.
 So thanks for having me on.

 Alan Fleischmann

-So thrilled, so thrilled to have you on.
-So let's start a little bit about your early life where you grew up.
-Where are you originally from?
-I know a lot of the interests here.
-So it's always fun for me.
-So correct me if I don't like them.
-But we're originally from where you were raised and have a little bit about your father and your mother and your siblings.
-But your mom just recently passed away.
-I couldn't help but say she was one of the great, just one of the great human beings I've ever known and someone who wants a walk, not just talk the talk.
+So thrilled to have you on.
+Let's start a little bit with your early life — where you grew up, where you're originally from.
+I know a lot of these details, so it's always fun for me; correct me if I get them wrong.
+But tell us where you were raised, a little about your father and your mother and your siblings.
+Your mom just recently passed away, and I couldn't help but say she was one of the great human beings I've ever known — someone who walked the walk, not just talked the talk.
 She was a woman of deep faith.
-She believed in community, and every life matters.
-So I will start with your mom.
-Tell us about your mom.
-And then of course your parents TV.
-Thank
+She believed in community, and that every life matters.
+So let's start with your mom.
+Tell us about her, and then about your parents.

 Bob McNally